 Can Chickens Eat Avocado?

-Yes, chickens can eat avocado, they absolutely can.
+Yes, chickens can eat avocado, but only parts of it are safe.
 We have rarely encountered a backyard chicken that doesn’t love to sink their beak into a good bit of avocado.
 It can be quite healthy for them too.
 Avocado is packed to the brim with ‘healthy fats’, as well as a whole host of other nutrition.
 Of course, there are a few precautions that you will need to take.

 Chickens, for example, will not be able to eat the pit or the skin of the avocado.
 This is because both of these have a compound called persin in them.
-In small quantities, your chickens should be fine ingesting a little bit of persin.
+In small quantities, your chickens should be fine ingesting a little bit of persin but it can be toxic in larger amounts.

 Don’t forget that the bulk of their diet should come from the specific chicken feed that you give them.
 It is ok to give them vegetables and fruits (including avocado) every now and then, but in no circumstances should those ever be a staple part of a chicken’s diet.